VET Program Approval and Maintenance Procedure

 Faculties should continually monitor and review all qualifications on the Scope.

-To assist with this, Quality Assurance Services provides a regular status update on the University’s Scope of Registration.
+To assist with this, Strategic Regulatory Services provides a regular status update on the University’s Scope of Registration.

 A. Scope of Registration Status Report, available through the University’s approved records management system.
-Quality Assurance Services
+Strategic Regulatory Services

 1. Status Report includes: